-Student Services 1-800-715-0914 Questions@nic.bc.ca Explore a full range of first- and second-year courses in more than 20 subject areas, including anthropology, business, biology, chemistry, criminology, economics, English, equity and social justice, fine arts, First Nations studies, French, geography, history, mathematics, philosophy, physics, political science, psychology, sociology, space science and astronomy, Spanish or women's studies.
+Explore a full range of first and second-year courses in more than 20 subject areas including anthropology, business, biology, chemistry, criminology, economics, English, equity and social justice, fine arts, First Nations studies, French, geography, history, mathematics, philosophy, physics, political science, psychology, sociology, space science and astronomy, Spanish and women's studies.

 University Studies offers a great deal of flexibility and virtually limitless transfer possibilities.
-Students take as many or as few courses as they want, choosing from a wide range of subjects available on campus or online.
-Courses transfer in part or in full to other institutions and may be customized as a study plan and/or applied towards diplomas, associate degrees, or bachelor's degrees at NIC and beyond.
+You can take as many or as few courses as you want, choosing from a wide range of subjects available on campus or online.
+Courses transfer in part or in full to other institutions and may be customized as a study plan and/or applied toward diplomas, associate degrees or bachelor's degrees at NIC and beyond.
 And distance education options are available for some courses, allowing you to start or finish your degree wherever you are.